 Five: The Alehouse Project

 98-100 Lygon St, Brunswick East

-Beer Geekery; 12 continuously rotating taps of microbrewery beers
+The gist: Beer Geekery; 12 continuously rotating taps of microbrewery beers

 Marksy's Famous Blue Cheese-Drizzled Wings alone are worth the trip to this charming dive and they make a fine pairing with a tall pint of suds.
 This project doesn't serve the iconic weissbiers (orange, fruity Franziskaner) or hearty pilsners (Weihenstephan) of Germany, but there is a dizzying selection of craft brews made according to Teutonic traditions.
 These beers are sourced from Melbourne's best beer-makers, Mountain Goat and Moon Dog et al, and are best enjoyed in the cosy, tree'd beer garden out back.
 Prices are decent, too.
 Once you've had all the beer you can handle saunter over to The B.East, Brunswick's premier burger joint, for their titular triple-beef triple-bacon monster.